 A south elevation with Hill St. on the left.
 The windows go to the ballroom, called a loft on the plans.
 The stairs shown with dashed lines on the left are from the separate ballroom entrance on the south end of the facade.
 The single door below that right window goes down to the boiler room.
 Also see a north elevation.
 On the Huntington site these are both on drawing #6783

-An October 17, 1926 L.A.
-Times article noted that the theatre was rapidly nearing completion and that "Notables" would be attending the premiere.
-They commented that the Belasco name on the theatre was not for Edward, one of the operators, but for David Belasco.
+An October 17, 1926 Times article noted that the theatre was rapidly nearing completion and that "Notables" would be attending the premiere.
+They mentioned that the theatre had been called the Doheny and only recently had there been a decision to call it the Belasco instead.
+They commented that the name on the theatre was not for Edward, one of the operators, but for David Belasco.
 Because of the family connection, the theatre would get all the successes of the famed New York producer.
-A dedication to the new theatre written by David Belasco was published in the October 24 issue.
+See a PDF of the article shared by Mike Hume.

 In "Playhouse Completed," another article in the October 31 issue, it was mentioned that among the novel features of the theatre were a hydraulic orchestra pit lift and a "lighting system by which there is never a shadow on the face of anyone sitting in the auditorium."
 They reported the cost of the project to be $1,250,000 including the land and noted that P.J.
 Walker was the contractor.

 Edwin Shallert's review of the opening, calling the theatre "architecturally satisfying" and the play a "dazzling sunburst of mirth," appeared in the late edition of the November 2 Times and was reprinted in some November 3 editions.
+See a PDF of the "New Belasco Theater Opens" article.
 Thanks to Mike Hume for tracking down the Times articles.
 See the fine page about the Belasco on his Historic Theatre Photography site.

 A March 5, 1927 ad for "Is Zat So" with James Gleason and Robert Armstrong.
 Thanks to Ken McIntyre for locating the ad for a thread about the theatre on the Photos of Los Angeles private Facebook group.